-The institute's Trauma Research program brings together multidisciplinary teams, including scientists, emergency physicians, trauma surgeons, nurses and respiratory care professionals, to conduct trauma research.
+The Institute's Trauma Research program brings together in-depth teams, including scientists, emergency physicians, trauma surgeons, nurses and respiratory care professionals, to conduct trauma research.

-Studies are conducted at HonorHealth Scottsdale Osborn and John C. Lincoln medical centers, which are Level 1 trauma centers accredited by the American College of Surgeons.
+Studies are conducted at HonorHealth Scottsdale Osborn Medical Center, John C. Lincoln Medical Center and Deer Valley Medical Center, which are Level 1 trauma centers accredited by the American College of Surgeons.

 While providing excellent patient care will always be our primary focus, advancing the fields of trauma and critical care are also important.
 One of our missions is to educate and train providers at all levels in the science and practice of caring for injured and critically ill patients.
 That’s why we developed a Surgical Critical Care fellowship that is accredited by the American Council for Graduate Medical Education.